 WSDOT works with event organizers to help with special events that take place within the highway right-of-way.
 Following the steps below will allow you to tap into WSDOT’s resources and expertise, and communicate information about your event with the Washington State Patrol (WSP).
 It also helps you provide a safe and enjoyable experience for your event's participants.

 Special events conducted on state highways may include parades, filming, organized bicycle or pedestrian events, or other types of activities that may impact highway operations.
-Conducting events safely on state highways is enhanced by cooperation between the event organizer, WSDOT, and the WSP.
+Conducting events safely on state highways is enhanced by cooperation between the event organizer, WSDOT and WSP.

 Step One - Application Process

-Once you’ve determined that your event will require use of state highways, complete the Special Event Application .
-Submit the application electronically, or contact your nearest WSDOT Regional Traffic Office below to obtain a hard copy of the form.
+Once you’ve determined that your event will require use of state highways, complete the online Special Event Application.
+Or download the pdf document and submit the PDF Application (pdf 88kb) by email to your nearest WSDOT Regional Traffic Office below.

 It’s best to submit the form as early as possible in the planning process, typically 60-90 days prior to your event.

 Regional Contact Information

 The regional representative will review the information you’ve submitted.
 During this process, they may contact you for more information.
 The representative will: